-The PC software is available in German and English and is supplied on CD.
+The PC software is available in German and English and can be downloaded from our website www.gemac-fieldbus.com.
 The installation sets up the CBT2 application software on your system and installs the USB driver required by the device.
-To this end, perform the following steps: